A new version of Help to Buy opens to applications in England this month.

-Thinking of buying a house or flat with the Government's Help to Buy scheme?
-Make sure you do your own due diligence with these five checks.
+Thinking of buying a home with the government’s Help to Buy scheme?

 1. The price you are paying

 Check out our house prices tool to double-check that what you are paying is fair compared to other similar properties in your area.

 2. What you can and can’t do in the property